yunweneric/flutter-widgethub/lib/components/presentation/templates/airbnb/docs/ui.md

 The Airbnb Template is a complete Flutter UI implementation that replicates the modern accommodation booking app design.
 This template showcases professional UI/UX patterns, responsive design, and follows Flutter best practices.

+**Important**: This template uses a new spacing system with dedicated height and width constants (`height20`, `height30`, etc.) for vertical spacing and padding constants for horizontal spacing.

 ## 🎨 Design System

 ### Color Palette